Showing posts with label pelham. Show all posts

 Day 3: Saturday, October 25, 2008

-There were turtle statues all around and one of the neatest statures was the large turtle made of cork.
+There were turtle statues everywhere, and one of the neatest was the large cork turtle.

-The turtle was huge it was like climbing a mountain, it had a large head were the kids climbed onto for me to take pictures.
+The turtle was giant; it felt like climbing a mountain.
+It had a large head where the kids climbed onto for me to take pictures.

 There were several different types of slides, swings, climbing equipment, and lots of other stuff.